2018 “Bring Your Own Big Wheel” Race | Potrero Hill

 - Be respectful of neighbors – Only roll on the street closure area

-- Donate $5 or more if you can – Event costs organizers several thousand dollars for permits; help them keep this great event going
+- Donate $10 or more if you can – The event costs organizers several thousand dollars for permits; help them keep this great event going

-- Please be respectful of neighbors & volunteers, use the portapotties and PICK UP GARBAGE.
-Even if it isn’t yours, gasp… They have an amazing team of volunteers who will be happy to receive and sort garbage and recycling.
+- Please be respectful of neighbors & volunteers, use the porta potties and pick up trash (even if it isn’t yours).
+They have an amazing team of volunteers who will be happy to receive and sort garbage and recycling.
 Make your mom proud.

 - Parking sucks – Take Muni

-- The Fuzz is in Full Force: Please be aware that the police will be on hand checking IDs to put the kabosh on underage drinking, but remember, alcohol is banned for everyone.
+- The Fuzz is in Full Force: Please be aware that the police will be on hand checking IDs to put the kabosh on underage drinking, but remember, alcohol is banned for everyone and you don’t want to get a ticket.

 Need a Big Wheel for the race?